radiant-rstats/docs/model/app/mnl.Rmd

 ### Functionality

-To estimate a Multinomial logistic regression (MNL) we need a categorical response variable with two or more levels and one or more explanatory variables.
-We also need to specify the level of the response variable to count as the _base_ level for comparison (i.e., use the `Choose level:` dropdown).
-In the example data file, `ketchup`, we can use `heinz28` as the base for comparison.
+To estimate a Multinomial logistic regression (MNL) we require a categorical response variable with two or more levels and one or more explanatory variables.
+We also need to specify the level of the response variable to be used as the _base_ level for comparison (i.e., select from the `Choose level` dropdown).
+In the example data file, `ketchup`, we will use `heinz28` as the base level.

 To access this dataset go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `ketchup` dataset.